laravel/docs/contracts.md

 <a name="introduction"></a>
 ## Introduction

 Laravel's Contracts are a set of interfaces that define the core services provided by the framework.
-For example, a `Queue` contract defines the methods needed for queueing jobs, while the `Mailer` contract defines the methods needed for sending e-mail.
+For example, a `Illuminate\Contracts\Queue\Queue` contract defines the methods needed for queueing jobs, while the `Illuminate\Contracts\Mail\Mailer` contract defines the methods needed for sending e-mail.

 Each contract has a corresponding implementation provided by the framework.
-For example, Laravel provides a `Queue` implementation with a variety of drivers, and a `Mailer` implementation that is powered by [SwiftMailer](http://swiftmailer.org/).
+For example, Laravel provides a queue implementation with a variety of drivers, and a mailer implementation that is powered by [SwiftMailer](http://swiftmailer.org/).

 All of the Laravel contracts live in [their own GitHub repository](https://github.com/illuminate/contracts).
-This provides a quick reference point for all available contracts, as well as a single, decoupled package that may be utilized by other package developers.
+This provides a quick reference point for all available contracts, as well as a single, decoupled package that may be utilized by package developers.

 ### Contracts Vs. Facades